Jenny Slate Will No Longer Voice Missy, Her Biracial "Big Mouth" Character

 She cites her original reasoning as an example of white privilege, and added that "ending my portrayal of 'Missy' is one step in a life-long process of uncovering the racism in my actions."

-There is no official premiere date for season 4 of Big Mouth, but the series is expected to return to Netflix some time this fall.
+There is no official premiere date for season 4 of Big Mouth, but the series is expected to return to Netflix some time this autumn.

 Advertisement